nikenlr/QnA-Generator/README.md

 4. Similarity Check
    - The system uses FAISS and sentence embeddings to ensure the uniqueness of the selected QnA pairs by comparing them against a stored dataset.
 5. Save QnA Pairs
    - Selected QnA pairs are saved into a CSV file, ensuring they are added to a cumulative dataset.
+The name of the dataset is QnA_Result (2).csv
 6. Gradio Interface
    - The system provides an intuitive Gradio web interface to interact with the QnA generator and manage QnA pairs.